QubesOS/qubes-doc/introduction/faq.md

 ### What about other approaches to security?

-The other two popular [approaches](https://blog.invisiblethings.org/2008/09/02/three-approaches-to-computer-security.html) are “Security by Correctness” and “Security by Obscurity.”
+The other two popular [approaches] are “Security by Correctness” and “Security by Obscurity.”
 We don't believe either of these approaches are capable of providing reasonable security today, nor do we believe that they will be capable of doing so in the foreseeable future.

 ### How is Qubes different from other security solutions?

-Please see [this article](https://blog.invisiblethings.org/2012/09/12/how-is-qubes-os-different-from.html) for a thorough discussion.
+Please see this [article] for a thorough discussion.

 ### Is Qubes just another Linux distribution?

 If you really want to call it a distribution, then it's more of a "Xen distribution" than a Linux one.
 But Qubes is much more than just Xen packaging.
-It has its own VM management infrastructure, with support for template VMs, centralized VM updating, etc. It also has a very unique GUI virtualization infrastructure.
+It has its own VM management infrastructure, with support for template VMs, centralized VM updating, etc.
+It also has a very unique GUI virtualization infrastructure.

 ### What about safe languages and formally verified microkernels?

 In short: these are non-realistic solutions today.
-We discuss this in further depth in our [Architecture Specification document](/attachment/wiki/QubesArchitecture/arch-spec-0.3.pdf).
+We discuss this in further depth in our [Architecture Specification document].

 ### Why does Qubes use virtualization?